FAQs

 I draw from Emotion-Focused Therapy (EFT) and Internal Family Systems (IFS) to help you navigate emotional roadmaps and understand the different parts of yourself that have developed to keep you safe.
 These approaches support awareness, integration, and self-compassion — helping you reconnect with your sense of aliveness, agency, and belonging.

-I will work with you to create a non-judgmental space that celebrates diversity and balances scientific and artistic approaches to being and healing.
 To be known, accepted and cherished for who you are is an essential human need and it is a great privilege to be a trusted witness to my clients.

 Are counselling costs covered by my extended health benefits?